 The wooden structure represents the location of the Aldgate.
 Its approximate location was on the corner of Aldgate and Dukes Place.
 Geoffrey Chaucer once lived in rooms above the Aldgate.
 The gate led to the important Roman town of Colchester

-The grounds of the church of St Botolph without Bishopsgate the which are near the approximate location of the old gate.
+The grounds of the church of St Botolph without Bishopsgate are near the approximate location of the old gate.
 It is on the road now known as Bishopsgate opposite the junction to Camomile Street.
 It led to open space then known as the ‘Spitalfields’ and then on to Cambridge.

 Rather bland looking now the Moorgate was not one of the main Roman gates and was probably a postern.
 It was widened in 1415 and led to a marshy area known as the Moorfields.
 It can be found on the junction of London Wall and Moorgate